jttaka/tools-installer/README.md

 ```
 sudo pacman -S git
 ```
-Other than git or something else to download this with you do not need anything else.
+Other than git or something else to download tools-installer with you do not need anything else.

 ## Usage: